Introduction

 - Install: Learn how to install Split’s SDKs to control feature flags in your application here.

-- Setting up your organization: Learn about managing and maintaining your account and users here.
+- Setting up your account: Learn about managing and maintaining your Split account and users here.

 - Feature flagging & configuration: Understand how to target your customers using Split’s feature flags here.